 We hope the Board can further clarify what a Board-approved competence assessment looks like.

 We are confident that the level of our students who complete our Diploma will hold them in good stead for a competency assessments such as this.

-We have recently had positive feedback about the high level of knowledge in our graduates.-->
+We have recently received positive feedback about the high level of knowledge in our graduates.